e6data/sqlglot/dockerRun_readme.md

 # SQL Query Converter

-This project aims to simplify the problem of query conversions among different SQL dialects in a time and cost-efficient manner.
+This project aims to simplify the problem of query conversions from E6 to X and vice-verca, in a time and cost-efficient manner.
 The project is available on Docker Hub with a simple UI.

 ## How to Use the Docker Container